instaclustr/cassandra-operator/doc/backup_restore.md

 It also allows you to reference a known backup when you restore.
 Backups will target all pods that match the labels specified on the backup CRD, you can backup multiple clusters via a single backup CRD.
 Node identitiy is maintained via the backup path.

+The name field in metadata will be used as the snapshot name (e.g. via nodetool snapshot and when uploaded to the external storage provider).

 To backup the cluster we just created, create the following yaml file (called `backup.yaml` in this example):

 ```yaml